dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 # Set Up a Full Node

 > Examples on this page are for mainnet deployments by dYdX token holders.
-For information on alternative deployment types, including testnet deployments in the United States, see the [Network Constants page](../infrastructure_providers-network/network_constants.mdx).
+For information on alternative deployments, including testnet deployments, see the [Network Constants page](../infrastructure_providers-network/network_constants.mdx).

 ## Sytstem requirements
 To run a full node, the system that hosts the node must meet the following minimum requirements: